nxrada/TokeSesh/README.md

       - Established a dictatorship of the proletariat.
   - # Beta Version 1.1.1
     - Changelog:
-      - Changed the image from mj leaf to pothead.
+      - Changed the image from marijuana leaf to pothead.